Carol Martin Gatton Academy of Mathematics and Science in Kentucky: Overview

 The Gatton Academy began in the 2007–2008 school year.

-As of the 2021–2022 school year, the Academy admits 95 qualifying high school students (for a total of 190 students attending) each year to spend their junior and senior years on the WKU campus taking classes at the university.
+The Academy admits 95–105 qualifying high school students (aiming for a total of 200 students attending) each year to spend their junior and senior years on the WKU campus taking classes at the university.
 The students are selected on basis of grades, standardized test scores, extracurricular activities, teacher and community leader recommendations, personal interview, and interest in a science, mathematical, or engineering career, and focus their classes mainly on mathematics and sciences.

 Students of the Academy are considered both undergraduates and high school students by Kentucky and federal scholarship programs.
 As such, they are qualified for undergraduate research programs, scholarships, honors, and even (in exceptional cases) bachelor's degrees, but at the same time must take the classes required by the state of Kentucky for a high school diploma (and, if still enrolled in their home high school, the classes required by their previous school).
 Students also have the option of being dually-enrolled, or, remaining students at their home high schools while attending the Academy.
 However, some private schools will not allow students to remain enrolled while attending the Academy.
 This dual-enrollment option allows students, in some cases, to remain eligible for services offered by their home high school (guidance, textbook funding).
 However, this option also requires students to meet state graduation requirements, and participate in KPREP testing.
 The home schools benefit from this arrangement by receiving the test scores from their respective Gatton scholars.

 Most of the school's graduates attend four-year colleges (67% of graduates attend either Western Kentucky University, the University of Kentucky or the University of Louisville), while some chose to pursue other opportunities during gap years.